EasonLiaw/power_consumption_forecasting/README.md

 ## MongoDB Atlas Setup
 ---
 ![image](https://user-images.githubusercontent.com/34255556/197315546-b60b36b7-10e2-4b50-9eff-ae62ed44b17d.png)

-For this project, data provided by the client in JSON format will be stored in MongoDB Atlas, which is a cloud database platform specially for MongoDB.
+For this project, data provided by the client in CSV format will be stored in MongoDB Atlas, which is a cloud database platform specially for MongoDB.

 The following steps below shows the setup of MongoDB Atlas: